Joaquinelizondo/Joaquinelizondo/README.md

 <div>
     <h1 align="center">Hi there 👋, I am Joaquin.</h1>
-    <p align="center">My name is Joaquin Elizondo, I am a Data Analyst and Software Engineer passionate about working with Data and learning more about programme languages</p>
+    <p align="center">My name is Joaquin Elizondo, I am a Data Analyst passionate about working with Data and learning more about programme languages</p>